shegerbootcamp/ansible-paybook-role/README.md

-Here's a `README.md` file for your project that includes instructions on adding a user to `NOPASSWD`, running the Ansible playbook, and setting up a new role using `ansible-galaxy`.
+### Deploy Apache Website on Remote Servers using Ansible

-### README.md
+Project that includes instructions on adding a user to `NOPASSWD`, running the Ansible playbook, and setting up a new role using `ansible-galaxy` & Deploy Apache server on remote servers.

 ```markdown
 # Ansible Apache Setup